-Having charted evolving understandings of media literacy, this section reviews emerging practices that focus on issues related to representation and diversity, in particular programs and research that involve disadvantaged and/or marginalized groups including women, LGBTIQ+ folk, disabled people, migrants and refugees.
-We will, firstly, discuss how emerging literature integrates issues related to media representations, diversity and cultural difference into media literacy education.
+Having charted evolving understandings of media literacy, this section reviews emerging practices that focus on issues related to representation and diversity, particularly programs and research that involve disadvantaged and/or marginalized groups, including women, LGBTIQ+ folk, disabled people, migrants, and refugees.
+First, this section discusses how emerging literature integrates issues related to media representations, diversity, and cultural difference into media literacy education.
 The development of intercultural competence and dialogue is perceived as one of the aims of media literacy education in this body of research.
-Secondly, we will focus on media education and media literacy projects specifically aimed at underserved, vulnerablised and marginalised groups.
+Second, this section focuses on media education and media literacy projects specifically aimed at underserved, vulnerablized, and marginalized groups.

-A critical approach to media literacy as described in the previous section should consider how media contributes to the reproduction of existing inequalities, stereotypes, forms of discrimination, racism, sexism, ableism, nationalism, heteronormativity among other issues.
-Adopting a critical approach, Kellner and Share (2007) argue that media education should question the workings of representation to engage with issues of ideology, power, and pleasure (Kellner and Share, 2007, p.
+A critical approach to media literacy as described in the previous section should consider how media contributes to the reproduction of existing inequalities, stereotypes, forms of discrimination, racism, sexism, ableism, nationalism, and heteronormativity, among other issues.
+Adopting a critical approach, Kellner and Share (2007) argue that media education should question the workings of representation to engage with issues of ideology, power, and pleasure (p.
 65).
-Furthermore, they propose that media literacy should challenge the politics of representation in the media in relation to gender, race and class.
-Several studies on media representations of refugees demonstrate, for example, how migrants, refugees and minorities are often underrepresented in media or often portrayed as threats, criminals or powerless victims not only on mass media (Chouliaraki and Zaborowski, 2017; Van Gorp, 2005), but also on social media (Bozdağ, 2020; Siapera et al., 2018).
-Through the images and representations that they disseminate, today's mass media and digital media environments also serve as amplifiers of violence, polarization, discrimination, nationalism and racism and also contribute to the rise of extreme right-wing movements (Raineri, 2019, p.
+Furthermore, they propose that media literacy should challenge the politics of representation in the media in relation to gender, race, and class.
+Several studies on media representations of refugees demonstrate, for example, how migrants, refugees, and minorities are often underrepresented in media or often portrayed as threats, criminals, or powerless victims not only on mass media (Chouliaraki & Zaborowski, 2017; Van Gorp, 2005) but also on social media (Bozdağ, 2020; Siapera et al., 2018).
+Through the images and representations that they disseminate, today's mass media and digital media environments also serve as amplifiers of violence, polarization, discrimination, nationalism, and racism, and they also contribute to the rise of extreme right-wing movements (Raineri, 2019, p.
 10).
-Mediated communication today is not only a major source for understanding and interpreting the world around us, but also provides an essential framework for mediating and fostering dialogue and exchange among cultures (Waheed Khan, 2008, p.
+Mediated communication today is not only a major source for understanding and interpreting the world around us but also provides an essential framework for mediating and fostering dialogue and exchange among cultures (Waheed Khan, 2008, p.
 15).
 A critical media literacy education could contribute to critical awareness about the exclusionary workings of media discourses to achieve greater tolerance and equity (Raineri, 2019).

-In recent years, intercultural dialogue is promoted as a way to combat increasing mediated polarization.
+In recent years, intercultural dialogue has been promoted as a way to combat increasing mediated polarization.
 With this aim, UNESCO champions Media and Information Literacy "as an essential tool to facilitate intercultural dialogue, mutual understanding and a cultural understanding of people" (Wilson et al., 2014, p.
 20).
-In a report issued by the European Commission, "intercultural dialogue" is foregrounded as a principal means of "challenging radicalisation and hate speech".
-For this purpose, it is included in the list of five main skills related to media literacy (alongside media use, critical thinking, creativity and participation and interaction, see Chapman, 2016, p.
+In a report issued by the EC, "intercultural dialogue" is foregrounded as a principal means of "challenging radicalisation and hate speech."
+For this purpose, it is included in the list of five main skills related to media literacy (along with media use, critical thinking, creativity, and participation and interaction; see Chapman, 2016, p.
 62).
-Based on an analysis involving questionnaires distributed among a large group of media literacy stakeholders from civil society, public authorities and academia, Chapman (2016) reviewed media literacy policies and projects in 28 EU countries.
+Based on an analysis involving questionnaires distributed among a large group of media literacy stakeholders from civil society, public authorities, and academia, Chapman (2016) reviewed media literacy policies and projects in 28 EU countries.
 Importantly, the report shows that intercultural dialogue is the least addressed skill among the five major skills considered part of media literacy.

-In the following, we will present a selection of media literacy projects and research that deal with the topics relevant to intercultural dialogue and promoting inclusive media and understanding in diverse societies.
+Next, a selection of media literacy projects and research that deal with the topics relevant to intercultural dialogue and promoting inclusive media and understanding in diverse societies is presented.